AdityaGaitonde99/anthropic-ml-exercise/README.md

 * **Bonus** analysis is self-contained within the provided notebook.

 ---
+## Full Submission Archive (Includes Checkpoints)

+Due to GitHub file size limits, trained model checkpoints and large output artifacts are not stored directly in this repository.

+Full archive (Part 1 outputs + checkpoints, plus Parts 2–3 and bonus):

 Thank you for taking the time to review this submission.
  I’m happy to clarify any details or discuss design decisions further.